jp-quant/jp-quant.github.io/_posts/2020-06-03-qf_volatility_p2.md

 - It is *empirically* proven, through other research works, that $$w_{e_1}$$, being the eigen portfolio associated with the eigen vector with the **largest eigen value**, is the **market portfolio**, given the universe of M securities comprising the market.

-Modifying our function written to extract the eigen pairs in the [**previous post**](https://jp-quant.github.io/qf_volatility_p1/ "previous post"), below function scaled the eigen vectors with their weights summation into eigen portfolios and return the portfolios' weights along with everything else:
+Modifying our function written to extract the eigen pairs in the [**previous post**](https://jp-quant.github.io/qf_volatility_p1/ "previous post"), below function scaled the eigen vectors with their weights summation into eigen portfolios and return the portfolios' weights along with everything else, with some extra information on the eigen values ($$\lambda_i$$):

 ```python
 def EIGEN(_ret_):